remotivelabs.topology

 The Restbus - Sending Periodic Network Messages

-The communication on CAN buses, in particular, is often sent periodically, several times a second.
+The communication on CAN buses is often sent periodically, several times a second.

 import asyncio